JoeQuigley1/pp5-fe-bike-brothers/README.md

 2. Create new workspace by clicking 'Gitpod' button.

-3. Once workspace has loaded, run terminal command **npx create-react-app . --use-npm** to create React app.
+3. Once workspace has loaded, run terminal command `npx create-react-app . --use-npm` to create React app.
 This Step raised an error which was consistent throughout the project.

-4. To create the app with Gitpod I used "nvm install 16 && nvm use 16" which created the app successfully.
+4. To create the app with Gitpod I used `nvm install 16 && nvm use 16` which created the app successfully.

-5. Once the app is installed, run terminal command **npm start** to check app is working.
+5. Once the app is installed, run terminal command `npm start` to check app is working.
 Browser should open with the spinning React logo on a dark blue background.

 6. Remove logo import from the top of App.js, and replace the React Header element with a custom h1 element containing 'Hello World!'.